andersfischernielsen/eba/README.md

 # EBA: An Effective Bug Finder for C

 *Note:* This is the development branch for the EBA bug finder.
 This is a work in progress with bleeding edge feature branches.
 Things might break.
+This repository is based upon the work of [Iago Abal](https://github.com/IagoAbal/eba).

 EBA is a bug finder for C based on side-effect analysis and model-checking.